OmarElMakkaoui/My-website-/index.md

 - Exploring the intersection of **data science** and **climate change**.
 - Applying optimization techniques to improve decision-making.

+## About Me
+I am deeply interested in using my skills to make a tangible impact, particularly in areas like environmental sustainability, social phenomena, logistics, and data-driven solutions.

+Feel free to explore my work and connect with me for collaborations or discussions.

 ## Featured Projects
 ### [Air Quality Forecasting](#)
 Leveraged machine learning to predict air quality levels in real time and evaluate the impact of public policies on environmental planning.